-The region's local government and unincorporated areas 2021 Australian Digital Inclusion Index (ADII) score is below both the state and national average.
+The region's local government and unincorporated areas 2021 Australian Digital Inclusion Index (ADII) score is

 - With a significant proportion of households in the region being classified as low income, ensuring equitable access to devices and infrastructure which promote digital inclusion can be a challenge.
 132 - Since 2016, 90 areas in the region have been recorded as having poor or no mobile coverage.
-This not only inhibits access to e-services and basic mobile connectivity for residents, but also constrains the ability of the region to attract visitors and industry investment.
+This not only inhibits access to e-services and basic mobile connectivity for residents, but also constrains the ability of the region to attract visitors and industry investment.133